zoecummings/podcast_database/README.md

 ## Transcription Web Scraper

 ### First Steps
+**Clone this repository onto your own computer to ensure files are being accessed and saved from/to the correct places**

 Before using this code you will need to ensure you have met certain requirements.
 You will need to install these if you have not already, and then within the get_transcripts.py file them will be imported.